tedneward/Azgaarnoth/Classes/Cleric/Protection.md

 As an action, you channel blessed energy into an ally that you can see within 30 feet of you.
 The first time that ally is hit by an attack within the next minute, the attacker takes radiant damage equal to 2d10 + your cleric level.

 ## Blessed Healer
 Beginning at 6th level, the healing spells you cast on others can heal you as well.
-When you cast a spell with a spell slot and it restores hit points to any creature other than you this turn, you regain hit points equal to 2 + the spell’s level.
+When you cast a spell with a spell slot and it restores hit points to any creature other than you this turn, you regain hit points equal to 2 + the spell's level.

 ## Divine Strike
 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 radiant damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.